 ADDRESSING THE ROOT CAUSES OF RECURRENT DROUGHT

-In early 2013, PCI initiated Project ARC (Addressing Root Causes), a project funded by USAID’s Office of Foreign Disaster Assistance to mitigate the root causes of widespread food insecurity in Malawi caused by drought and late or erratic rainfall.
-The project targets households in Balaka, where climatic and economic challenges are further compounded by reliance on drought intolerant crops and poor land management practices, resulting in high levels of land degradation, erosion, inefficient irrigation, poor soil fertility, low water table levels, and rampant deforestation.
-PCI is reinforcing the coping mechanisms of households in areas of high water scarcity through the introduction of drought tolerant crops and improved production technologies, as well as community-level projects to increase natural water retention in soils and recharge aquifers.
-In the first 12 months alone, the project reinforced the resiliency of nearly 3,000 people through the expansion and support of WE groups and strengthened early detection and treatment of acute malnutrition.
+In early 2013, PCI initiated Project ARC (Addressing Root Causes), a project funded by USAID’s Office of Foreign Disaster Assistance (OFDA) to mitigate the root causes of widespread food insecurity in Malawi caused by drought and late or erratic rainfall.
+The project targeted households in Balaka, where climatic and economic challenges are further compounded by reliance on drought intolerant crops and poor land management practices, resulting in high levels of land degradation, erosion, inefficient irrigation, poor soil fertility, low water table levels, and rampant deforestation.
+PCI reinforced the coping mechanisms of households in areas of high water scarcity through the introduction of drought tolerant crops and improved production technologies, as well as community-level projects to increase natural water retention in soils and recharge aquifers.
+The project increased agricultural productivity and access to food for 5,432 people through conservation agriculture and home gardens; reached 7,360 people through the expansion and support of WE groups; and reached 9,266 people through strengthened early detection and treatment of acute malnutrition.

 HIV/AIDS PREVENTION, TREATMENT AND SUPPORT